BRITISH RACING AND THE BHA APPROACHING CRUCIAL WATERSHED MOMENT

 That will be an uncomfortable progression of thought for those of us that love National Hunt racing, but that is the natural direction of where the focus will shift to if the whip is outlawed for encouragement and it will be much more difficult to defend.

 What makes all of this so frustrating is that the motivations behind the BHA even considering it are so misguided.
-All of these moves are designed to satisfy an alleged move in public opinion against horse racing.
+All of these moves are designed to satisfy an alleged move in public opinion against the whip in horse racing.
 However, I would suggest that this notion is fundamentally flawed.

 Firstly, lets address the issue of the “evidence” of this supposed problem which tends to come in the form of YouGov polls.
 The latest one from earlier this year surveyed 2106 adults in Britain and generated a headline of “68% of respondents either oppose (30%) or strongly oppose (38%) the use of the whip in racing.”